 Class 4b consists of the Claim of the Liquidator against RFSC.
-Under the Plan, unless otherwise provided therein, and except to the extent that the Holder of the Allowed Liquidator Claim has been paid by RFSC prior to the Effective Date or agrees to a different treatment, on the Effective Date, or as soon thereafter as is practicable, the Holder of the Allowed Liquidator Claim shall be entitled to receive, in full and complete settlement, satisfaction, release and discharge of and in exchange for its Allowed Liquidator Claim, the payments provided under the Tax Sharing Agreement and the PA Settlement Agreement, without duplication (which include, without limitation, fifty percent (50%) of the Section 847 Refunds and the Liquidator D&O Litigation Proceeds pursuant to Section 4 of the PA Settlement Agreement).
+Under the Plan, unless otherwise provided therein, and except to the extent that the Holder of the Allowed Liquidator Claim agrees to less favorable treatment, on the Effective Date, or as soon thereafter as is practicable, the Holder of the Allowed Liquidator Claim shall be entitled to receive, in full and complete settlement, satisfaction, release and discharge of and in exchange for its Allowed Liquidator Claim, the payments provided under the Tax Sharing Agreement and the PA Settlement Agreement (which include, without limitation, fifty percent (50%) of the Section 847 Refunds and the Liquidator D&O Litigation Proceeds pursuant to Section 4 of the PA Settlement Agreement and, to the extent certain payments are provided for in both the Tax Sharing Agreement and the PA Settlement Agreement, shall not result in duplicate payments being made).